alankent/vagrant-magento2-apache-base/README.md

 See http://vagrantup.com/ for Vagrant installation instructions.

+Make sure to install the latest version of VirtualBox and VirtualBox Addons before proceeding.

 If you want a stable Vagrant set up, clone or keep a copy - I am going to rework as I see fit for a while yet.